turtlebrowser/conan-cache/README.md

 The action uses a GitHub repository as a cache for a .conan directory to speed up very slow builds.
 It was made specifically to offset the cost of a conan-qt build with QtWebEngine turned on.
 The cache can be populated in the GitHub action pipeline, or offline on a computer and then pushed to the repo.
 This second workflow is to help with builds that are too slow for GitHub Actions, where a step cannot take longer than 6 hours, and has limited disk space.
 The setup requires the creation of a bot account and a repo to hold the cache.

+**When to use**: The conan-cache action was created to make CI builds possible for projects where building conan modules takes a lot of time, "a lot of time" is here measured in hours.
+The cache is also useful for local builds.
+If you have an artifactory then that is probably a better solution than this.
+Upload a prebuilt artifact there.
+(That might be added as an option to conan-cache in the future).

 ## Inputs

 ### `bot_name`